 Equine Recurrent Uveitis (Periodic Ophthalmia, Moon Blindness)

 Equine recurrent uveitis is one of the most common eye diseases in adult horses.
 Typically, there are periods of active inflammation of the uvea, followed by varying periods with no signs at all.
-During the so-called inactive periods, mild inflammation continues in most horses.
+During the so-called inactive periods, mild inflammation continues in some horses.
 If untreated, the inflammation eventually leads to harmful complications that make this syndrome the most common cause of blindness in horses throughout the world.

 Signs of active uveitis include frequent squinting, watering eyes, cloudiness of the cornea, and contraction of the pupil.
 An active episode may include inflamed cells infiltrating the retina or choroid, partial separation of the retina, retinal bleeding, and a hazy appearance to the vitreous (the clear “jelly” that fills the eye).
 One or both eyes may be affected.
 When both eyes are affected, it is common for one eye to be more severely inflamed.